These methods return a spectral object of the same class as the one

 Details

-After scaling, applying the function passed as argument to f
+After scaling, calling the function passed as argument to f

-to the scaled spectrum will return the value passed as argument to
+with the scaled spectrum as argument, will return the value passed as

 target